Cooley Dickinson VNA and Hospice holds 7th annual 5K

 The run aims to awareness of the importance of Hospice care which isn’t always covered by patient’s insurance.

-Priscilla Ross, Executive director Cooley Dickinson VNA and Hospice told 22News, “Insurance reimbursement for end of life care does not cover the cost so we have other fundraising events and other ways of raising of money so that we can provide end of life care to patients.”
+Priscilla Ross, Executive director of the healthcare service told 22News, “Insurance reimbursement for end of life care does not cover the cost so we have other fundraising events and other ways of raising of money so that we can provide end of life care to patients.”

 Runners and walkers participated in the Hospice Meadows Run 5k.
 Many of them have experienced the Cooley Dickinson programs first hand.

-“Well I think we’ve all probably been in a situation where we needed hospice care and this just really enables us to provide that for the community,” said Estevan Garcia.
+“Well I think we’ve all probably been in a situation where we needed hospice care,” said Estevan Garcia.
+“This just really enables us to provide that for the community.”

 All of the proceeds benefit two Cooley Dickinson programs.
 One of them being the Hospice program, which provides end of life care services for patients.